cloudwm/cloudcli/README.md

 ## Install

-To install, extract the downloaded archive and place the binary in your PATH
+Extract the downloaded archive and place the binary in your PATH.

+Run `cloudcli init` to perform an interactive initialization.

 ## Usage